Why Seniors Should Get the Inactivated Influenza (Flu) Vaccine

 - Have had a life-threatening reaction to a previous dose of influenza vaccine, or any component of the vaccine.
 People with egg allergies can be safely immunized with the inactivated influenza vaccine.

-- Had severe oculo-respiratory syndrome (red eyes and a cough and/or sore throat and/or, hoarseness) after getting an influenza vaccine.
+- Have had severe oculo-respiratory syndrome (red eyes and a cough and/or sore throat and/or, hoarseness) after getting an influenza vaccine.

 - Developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting an influenza vaccine without another cause being identified.